Pomeranian

 Pomeranian Health

 The good news is that Pomeranians are generally healthy canines, though, like any breed, they have some health problems related to their tiny bodies that potential pet parents should learn about.
-If you’re planning on a purebred Pom, it’s wise to research responsible breeders that adhere to the American Pomeranian Club‘s recommended health screening for certain common conditions.
 Here’s more on the specifics:

-• Patellar Luxation: The most common issue a screening would flag is one called patellar luxation, which is when the knee cap pops out of place, causing your Pom to limp (surgery may be needed to correct this issue).
+• Patellar Luxation: Patellar luxation, which is when the kneecap pops out of place, can be painful, causing your Pom to limp or develop arthritis.
+In severe cases, surgery may be needed to correct this issue.

-• Low Thyroid Levels: Hypothyroidism is also very common in Poms and can include such signs as lethargy, hair thinning, a dry coat and an increase in weight without necessarily eating more kibble.
-A vet can run a blood test to diagnosis this issue (or another one) and it can be regulated with medications.
+• Hypothyroidism: Hypothyroidism is also very common in Poms and can include such signs as lethargy, hair thinning, a dry coat and an increase in weight without necessarily eating more kibble.
+A vet can run a blood test to diagnosis this issue and it can typically be regulated with medications.

 • Hypoglycemia: This condition of low blood sugar is seen in very small or very active Poms.
 You would notice your dog acting weak, sleepy, drunk, trembly and possibly having seizures.
 Keeping your puppy fed on a regular schedule helps prevent this issue, and most pups outgrow it as they mature.

 • Hip Issues: The two hip concerns that can develop in Pomeranians are Legg-Calve-Perthes disease and hip dysplasia, both of which occur when the ball and socket of this joint don’t develop and grow properly.
-The fix: weight management, medications to reduce inflammation and supplements to increase joint fluid and lubrication.
-Extreme cases may require surgery along with physical therapy after.
+Depending on the severity, surgery may be needed.

 • Eye Problems: Pomeranians can occasionally exhibit eye problems, such as cataracts (cloudiness in the eye’s lens) and entropion, a condition that causes the eyelids to roll inward.
 These may be genetic and can be diagnosed and treated by a veterinary ophthalmologist, possibly with surgery.

 • Hair loss: Alas, this breed’s luxurious locks may be affected by Severe Hair Loss Syndrome or Pomeranian alopecia.
 Also known as Alopecia X or Black Skin Disease, it’s mostly seen in male Poms.
-To learn if the puppy you’re considering could end up with coat loss, ask to see pictures of the dog’s parents.
+There is no genetic screening test, but it is hereditary so affected dogs should not be bred.

 Pomeranian History